Brett Alessi | Co-Founder & Partner

 Mary Beth Hiett | Executive Assistant and Office Manager

-Mary Beth provides direct support to the Co-Founder and CEO of Empower Schools in addition to managing the office.
+Mary Beth provides direct support to the Co-Founder and CEO of Empower Schools.
 Prior to joining Empower Schools, Mary Beth was the Executive Assistant to the CEOs of the National Center on Time & Learning and the YW Boston.
 She has over 10 years of experience supporting C-Level Executives and has been on the Leadership Team of Boston Executive Assistants since 2017.
 Mary Beth holds BFA in Painting from the Savannah College of Art and Design and an MA in Contemporary Art from the Sotheby’s Institute of Art in London.

 Matt Matera | Partner